harel-coffee/quat-auto/README.md

-# quat
+# quat -- quality analysis tools

-quality analysis tools -- a collection of libs for processing of quality related questions
+collection of python methods and tools as a libary for quality analysis